 1. Product Development and Design

-In product development and design, storyboarding can be employed to visually represent ideas, concepts, and user experiences.
+Storyboarding can be employed in product development and design to visually represent ideas, concepts, and user experiences.

-By creating a storyboard that outlines the various stages of product interaction, designers can gain a better understanding of how users will interact with the product, identify potential pain points, and iterate on the design before moving to the prototyping phase.
+By creating a storyboard that outlines the various stages of product interaction, designers can better understand how users will interact with the product, identify potential pain points, and iterate on the design before moving to the prototyping phase.

-This process not only saves time and resources but also ensures a more refined and user-centric final product.
+This process saves time and resources and ensures a more refined and user-centric final product.

 2. Marketing and Advertising